 A three-year Tier 2 (General) visa, for example, costs £575.
 Visa costs also depend on the applicant’s nationality.
 Since April 2018, Tier 1 fees vary from £608 to £1,021 - and up to £1,220 for a Tier 2 employee with a sponsorship letter for more than three years.

 Work Visa UK

 Individuals moving to the United Kingdom to work need a work visa as part of the UK Points Based System before they arrive to take up their post.
-Work visa categories cover various tiers of occupations and from January 1 2021 these requirements will also cover EU citizens being recruited by UK companies.
+Work visa categories cover various tiers of occupations.
+From January 1 2021, these requirements will also cover EU citizens being recruited by UK companies.